remind101/deploy/README.md

 ## Usage

 The first time you try to deploy, you'll be asked to authenticate with GitHub.
-If you already using **[hub](https://github.com/github/hub)**, then you'll already be authenticated.
+If you're already using **[hub](https://github.com/github/hub)**, then you'll already be authenticated.

 Deploy the master branch of a repo to staging: